-Australia is known across the world as an expanse of diverse people, incredible landscapes, and awe-inspiring wildlife.
+Australia is known across the world as an expanse of diverse people, incredible landscapes, and awe-inspiring wildlife, just like neighboring in New Zealand with the wealth of amazing hot pools in and around Auckland.
 And with so much to discover while traveling around Australia, it’s no surprise that the land down under has also become an incredibly popular spot for those seeking out a college education in an exciting location!

 With a student population of nearly 700,000 and a comfortable ranking as the third most popular international student destination in the world, it’s clear that this vibrant country has a lot to offer anyone interested in travelling around Australia while studying abroad.

 Especially since Australia has over one thousand institutions of higher education to choose from – six of which are ranked in the world’s top 100 universities.

 The possibilities don’t end there though since Australia is renowned as a land of exploration.
 That’s why, students getting their college education there won’t need to miss out on the opportunity to travel, as there are plenty of destinations to visit while travelling around Australia.
 Intriguing travel hot spots that can actually enhance your education too!

 Because believe it or not, getting out of the classroom by visiting some of the best places in Australia can actually boost your college education and help with performing research and writing essays.
 Writing essays about your educational visits can also be done online, as you travel, by using helpful essay writing services!

 So, if you’re ready to explore some of the best places to visit in Australia, dynamic destinations that will also help further your education, then check out this list of the 10 best educational destinations for anyone travelling around Australia.

 1. The Immigration Museum – Victoria